My Capri & Amalfi Coast Experience

 View of Capri near the ferry area; July 2018

-It’s really stunning; especially in the midst of summertime when everyone is taking their holiday there.
+It’s really stunning; especially in the midst of summertime when everyone is taking their holiday in Capri.
 There are a lot of cute clothing shops around here, so if you’re into that – take advantage.

 Something I only learned about the day before going to Capri, is that to get to all of the high-end shopping, fancy hotels, and scenic restaurants… you have to take a funicular, or a cable car, up to Ana Capri.